Ati Rn 3.0 Clinical Judgment Practice 2

 Step 2: Practice with Real-World Scenarios

 Engage with ATI’s practice modules regularly.
-To give you an idea, if a scenario involves a post-operative patient with signs of infection, students should consider:
+Here's one way to look at it: if a scenario involves a post-operative patient with signs of infection, students should consider:

 • Monitoring vital signs.